-Since that time, Cusworth has played in the ACB, the second best league in the world.
+Since that time, Cusworth has played in the ACB, the second-best league in the world.
 His numbers took an inevitable hit.
 But they were still respectable; Cusworth averaged 9.7 points and 3.8 rebounds per game, shooting 50% from the field and 80% from the line.
-He played 22 minutes per game, however, which makes the rebounding numbers look quite bad, and he also averaged 3.6 fouls per game.
-But scoring 7 footers are always hard to come by, and so even if Cusworth is now 26 and unable to rebound, you can see where the looks keep coming from.
+He played 22 minutes per game, which makes the rebounding numbers look quite bad, and he also averaged 3.6 fouls per game.
+But scoring seven-footers are always hard to come by, and so even if Cusworth is now 26 and unable to rebound, you can see where the looks keep coming from.

-Liam Potter is 7 foot tall and armed with good shotblocking ability.
+Liam Potter is seven-foot tall and armed with good shot-blocking ability.
 Liam Potter is also from England, which makes him dangerously brilliant (and brilliantly dangerous).
 Unfortunately, that’s about all there is to like at this level.